 If you’ve decided to refinance your student loans, the first hurdle to overcome is to check for your eligibility.
 If you are earning a high income along with a good credit score by making on-time payments in the past.
 You will have a high chance of approval.

 Check your lender's minimum credit score requirement which will usually range from 650 to 680.
 The higher the score the more likely your loans get approved

 Check the eligible degrees for that particular lender.
 Some lenders might only refinance undergraduate degrees while others might refinance undergraduate and graduate degrees.
 You would not have to worry about loans as you can refinance both private and federal loans

 Borrowers looking to refinance with a high income are more likely to get approved.
 As they show potential to repay the refinanced loan

 Here are the steps to take while you refinance your law school loans:

-1) Compare the offers available to you - In order to compare what a lender is offering to you first reach out to them and let them conduct a ‘soft pull’.
+1) Compare the offers available to you - To compare what a lender is offering to you, first reach out to them and let them conduct a ‘soft pull’.